 Despite our body’s natural ability to create glutathione, many of us are deficient.
 According to one study, “[Glutathione] depletion has been strongly associated with the diseases and loss of function with aging.”

 Additionally, in relation to autoimmunity, glutathione is a main player if the demand for glutathione is significant and can’t keep up.
 It’s been shown that “altered glutathione concentrations may play an important role in many autoimmune pathological conditions prevalently elicited, determined and maintained by inflammatory/immune response mediated by oxidative stress reactions.”
 Additionally, low levels of glutathione have been correlated with increased risk of leaky gut and imbalanced gut microbiomes.

+The glutathione benefits for gut and autoimmune wellness are essential.
 Glutathione is necessary to manage autoimmunity and a healthy overall immune response.
 Whether you are getting glutathione naturally in the body or through supplementation, sufficient levels of glutathione will support the gut in the following ways:

 Detoxification is critical for a healthy gut and also for those with autoimmune conditions.
 Since detoxification pathways can be blocked in individuals with gut and autoimmune issues due to certain genetics and SNP’s, it is important to boost glutathione to support these pathways, our DNA, and cells so the body is eliminating the toxins that can accumulate and contribute to leaky gut (or make it worse).

 Chronic inflammation can result in long-term health imbalances.
 Having abundant glutathione levels blocks inflammatory cytokines from forming which as a result, plays a role in healing the gut and reversing autoimmunity.